gowrijp/react-portfolio-website/notes.md

 > this.state only used inside the constructor otherwise we have to use this.setState

 DEPLOYING A CREATE-REACT-APP WEBPAGE
-Refer to this video for thr steps to deploy ur page!
+Refer to this video for the steps to deploy the create-react-app page!
 ```
 https://www.youtube.com/watch?v=ctLFWAanxcI